Collaborative Divorce Near You in Arizona

 To answer this question, let’s consider a few pros and cons.

-What Are The Advantages To Collaborative Divorce?
+What Are The Advantages Of Collaborative Divorce?

 • Arizona Collaborative Divorce AttorneysNon-Adversarial.
 The collaborative law process is non-adversarial.
 Therefore, most parties experience less stress (as opposed to litigating in court).
 They feel more in control because they are creating “their” settlement.
 And because they take ownership of the divorce judgment, they find it easier to follow.
 Parents who develop a parenting plan together are often more willing to comply with its terms.

 • Private and Confidential.
 The family’s privacy is preserved and information exchanged during the collaborative process is kept confidential.
 (What if one or both parties decide to litigate an issue?
-As with settlement negotiations generally, information provided during the collaborative process cannot be used as evidence in court.)
+As with settlement negotiations generally, the information provided during the collaborative process cannot be used as evidence in court.)

 • Cost Savings and Less Time.
 Of course, every divorce involves unique circumstances that may require special efforts.
 Still, the collaborative divorce process typically costs less overall and takes less time.
 The parties share the expense of hiring professional advisors on specified matters, such as a child custody evaluator

-What Are The Disadvantages To Collaborative Divorce?
+What Are The Disadvantages Of Collaborative Divorce?

 • Litigation Attorney.
-Should the divorce proceed to court, both parties will need to hire new attorneys from other law firms.
+Should the divorce proceedings to court, both parties will need to hire new attorneys from other law firms.
 A collaborative lawyer cannot litigate for the client in court and must withdraw from the case.
 The former client must then find new divorce representation.

 • Other ADR.
 If spouses have limited financial resources or little property to divide, then other forms of ADR are more suitable.
 Consider divorce mediation and divorce settlement.